vigetlabs/microcosm/README.md

 3. All Actions return promises when called.
 This allows error validation for forms and easy prefetching of information when rendering on the server.
+4. It should be easily to embed in libraries.
+Additional features should be able to layer on top.

 ## How Actions work